-Economy 7 refers to a type of both tariffs and meters.
-An Economy 7 electricity tariff is one that gives you lower rates at night and more expensive ones during the day.
-Economy 7 tariffs are used alongside Economy 7 meters, which help to determine the price per kWh according to the time of day.
+Economy 7 tariffs, just like Economy 10 tariffs, are used alongside Economy 7 meters, which help to determine the price per kWh according to the time of day.
 Here you’ll find everything you need to know regarding Economy 7 tariffs.

 How does the Economy 7 tariff work?